Awami National Party: Recent events

 In May 2008, Asfandyar Wali Khan made an unannounced visit to the United States in which he and his delegate held high-level meetings with top U.S. officials.
 A source explained that "the delegation is here as part of a visitors programme that brings important people from other nations for meeting US civil and military officials and members of the civic society."
 This was Wali Khan's second such visit to the United States, a country where he has several relatives.

 In the last decade, hundreds of members of the ANP have been assassinated or became victims of target killings.
 Most of the attacks occurred in the Karachi and Peshawar areas.
 An ANP rally in Quetta was subject to a bomb blast on 13 July 2012.
 The blast killed six people and injured 12 others.
 It was speculated that a cycle parked behind the stage was the probable cause.
 The dead included two children as well.

 The party has also accused Pakistan Tehreek-e-Insaf chairman Imran Khan and of being complicit in the Taliban attacks.

 On 10 July 2018, during the 2018 Pakistani general election there was a suicide bombing attack on political rally of Awami National Party (ANP) in YakaToot neighborhood of Peshawar in which fourteen people were killed and sixty-five injured.
 Among the killed was ANP's Khyber Pakhtunkhwa Assembly candidate, Haroon Bilour.
 Bilour was son of Bashir Ahmad Bilour who was also killed in a suicide bombing attack in December 2012.
 Elections for Constituency PK-78 were postponed to an disclosed date by the Election Commission.

+In 2024, the ANP appointed transgender activist Mehrub Awan as Secretary of Transgender Affairs for the Awami National Party.